Andreas-bersgtedt/SynapseMetadataEngine/README.md

-In The Synapse Workspace open the **Develop** blade then expand the **Run Me 1st** folder and execure the scripts in their numerical order, this will create all baseline Scema, Tables and Functions used by the Metadata engine.
+In The Synapse Workspace open the **Develop** blade then expand the **Run Me 1st** folder and execure the scripts in their numerical order, this will create all baseline scema, tables, functions and stored procedures used by the Metadata engine.

-Now expand the **Run Me 2nd** folder and execute all these scripts in numerical order, this will create all required stored procedures that is used to manage the engine.

 ## Option 2 (Using Visual Stdio)
 Using Vusual Studio open the "ME2.0.sln" in the SynapseSQLFolder of this repository.